MicrosoftDocs/winrt-api/windows.ui.xaml.controls/calendarview.md

 > [!TIP]
 > For more info, design guidance, and code examples, see [Calendar view](/windows/uwp/design/controls-and-patterns/calendar-view).

 The CalendarView gives you a standardized way to let users view and interact with a calendar.
 If you need to let a user select multiple dates, you must use a CalendarView.
-If you need to let a user pick only a single date and don’t need a calendar to be always visible, consider using a [CalendarDatePicker](calendardatepicker.md) or [DatePicker](datepicker.md) control.
+If you need to let a user pick only a single date and don't need a calendar to be always visible, consider using a [CalendarDatePicker](calendardatepicker.md) or [DatePicker](datepicker.md) control.
 You can use the CalendarView control in its default form with a minimal amount of Extensible Application Markup Language (XAML) or other code, or you can customize it in various ways to suit your app.

 The CalendarView is made up of 3 separate views: the month view, year view, and decade view.
 By default, it starts with the month view open.
 You can specify a startup view by setting the [DisplayMode](calendarview_displaymode.md) property.